dogukannatis/bank-app/README.md

 * account balance: 1000.00

 ## App Features:
-1. -Greetings for according to the local time
+1. -Greetings according to the local time
 1. -Show informations
 1. -Writing informations to the .txt file
 1. -Money transfer